sparabu/eddie2/docs/uiux/EDDIE_UIUX_INTERACTIONS.md

 - **MainScreen** manages the state of selected chats and provides callback functions
 - **ChatProvider** handles the data operations for renaming and deleting chats

+### 9.5 Sidebar List Expansion

+#### Expanding Chat List
+1. User clicks "View All" link in the Chats section of sidebar
+2. List expands to show all chats in the same sidebar
+3. The "View All" link changes to "Show Less" with an upward-facing arrow
+4. User can scroll through the entire list of chats

+#### Collapsing Chat List
+1. User clicks "Show Less" link
+2. List collapses back to showing only the 5 most recent chats
+3. The link text returns to "View All" with a downward-facing arrow

+#### Expanding Q&A Pairs List
+1. User clicks "View All" link in the Q&A Pairs section of sidebar
+2. List expands to show all Q&A pairs in the same sidebar
+3. The "View All" link changes to "Show Less" with an upward-facing arrow
+4. User can scroll through the entire list of Q&A pairs

+#### Collapsing Q&A Pairs List
+1. User clicks "Show Less" link
+2. List collapses back to showing only the 5 most recent Q&A pairs
+3. The link text returns to "View All" with a downward-facing arrow

 ## 10. Project Setup Interactions

 ### 10.1 Conversational Project Setup Flow